 Waterbury seeks to continue attracting new business and industry, while encouraging and facilitating the growth and expansion of existing businesses.
 We would like to attract new residents while maintaining and enhancing our high quality of life and community spirit.
 We plan to grow at a moderate and steady rate which our community services and resources can reasonably accommodate.
 New growth must be non-polluting, positioned in appropriate locations, and co-exist in harmony with Waterbury's scenic character and natural environment.

-The Town of Waterbury includes the Village of Waterbury within the Town's boundary, even though the Village is a separately incorporated municipality with its own separate legislative body, the Village Trustees.
-The Village has certain additional services such as a public sewer system and police department.
-Although the Town and Village of Waterbury are separate municipalities, the two are geographically, socially, economically, and politically intertwined with many shared services and common municipal staff.
+The Town of Waterbury includes the Edward Farrar Utility District within the Town's boundary, even though the Utility District is a separately incorporated municipality with its own separate legislative body, the Edward Farrar Utility District Commissioners.
+The District has certain additional services such as a public sewer and water systems.
+Although the Town and District are separate municipalities, the two are geographically, socially, economically, and politically intertwined with many shared services and common municipal staff.

 Waterbury has a very successful downtown revitalization program.
 Downtown Designation was obtained from the state in 2006.
 The historic downtown was given new life in 2006 with the reconstruction of the Waterbury Railroad Station.
 This project was a cooperative effort involving the Town and Village of Waterbury, Revitalizing Waterbury, Inc., and Green Mountain Coffee Roasters.